Meghan Markel Visited This Country Several Times Before Meeting Prince Harry

 Markle was well-traveled before meeting Prince Harry.
 The 37-year-old has visited such places as Malta, Spain, Mexico, Italy, and Greece.
 In October, the pair will tour New Zealand, Fiji, and Australia, a country Markle has never ventured to.

 The couple has tried to remain private regarding certain details about their lives and their honeymoon.
-According to Reader’s Digest, the pair has only told Queen Elizabeth and Prince William know where the power couple went.
+According to Reader’s Digest, the pair has only told Queen Elizabeth and Prince William know where they went.

 A source close to the family said that “the most senior members of the royal household staff still have no idea where they went.
 It was very important that the newlyweds had a private honeymoon where they could be alone together out of the public eye.”

 Though there was speculation that the pair visited Namibia, Prince Harry denied those claims.
 Canada had also been another possible destination, but those rumors were quickly debunked.
-As Harpers Bazaar claims, the couple took a trip to Italy and met up with George and Amal Clooney.
-Royal Correspondent Omid Scobie said: “I expect them to be in Balmoral later this week before returning to London ahead of their upcoming engagements, starting with the Hamilton performance in aid of Sentebale on August 29.”
+As Harper’s Bazaar claims, the couple took a trip to Italy and met up with George and Amal Clooney.

+“I expect them to be in Balmoral later this week before returning to London ahead of their upcoming engagements, starting with the Hamilton performance in aid of Sentebale on August 29,” royal correspondent Omid Scobie said.

 The trip comes during an intense time for the couple, as Markle’s family has spent the last few months lambasting her and the royal family in the media.
-Last week, her father, Thomas Markle Sr., compared the royal family to Scientology, and said they were “cult-like.”
+Last week, her father, Thomas Markle, Sr., compared the royal family to Scientology, and said they were “cult-like.”